chipsalliance/Caliptra/doc/CaliptraTrademarkAudit.md

 This document will describe the specific requirements to be reviewed by a 3rd party and attest to Caliptra TAC that the requirements have been met.

+The goal of a Caliptra Trademark Audit would be to be compliant with OCP Safe Level 2 requirements using an OCP Safe approved auditor.

-List of Topics to review for Trademark Compliance
+Currently, this is a list of Topics to review for Trademark Compliance.
+Specific testable requirements will need to be spelled out subsequently.

- * Each of these things will have to be reviewed for an integration to get approval of Trademark Usage
+ * Each of these topics will have to be reviewed for an integration to get approval of Trademark Usage

 ## Caliptra IP